coder/docs/environments/environment-params.md

 ## .gitconfig files

-If the image you're using to create your environment doesn't include a .gitconfig file, Coder will Coder generates one for you automatically using the details found in your Coder account.
+If the image you're using to create your environment doesn't include a .gitconfig file, Coder will generate one for you automatically using the details found in your Coder account.

 You can modify the .gitconfig file, but we recommend using a